FoxyCart/foxyshop/readme.txt

 == Changelog ==

+= 4.6.3 =
+* Update sub start and end dates to listen for FoxyCart date format (like 1m, 10d, etc.)
+* Don't load multiship JavaScript is multiship is not enabled

 = 4.6.2 =
 * WP 4.3 compatibility changes with widget constructor
 * SSO endpoint now listens for update/cancellation and doesn't query cart in those cases